 Incorporating plenty of fruit and vegetables into your diet is one of the best ways to live a healthier lifestyle.
-We’ve put together some fresh produce shopping tips that will help save you money, make your produce purchases last longer, and help you choose the healthiest fruit and vegetables for you and your family.
+We’ve put together some tips for shopping for fruits and vegetables that will help save you money, make your produce purchases last longer, and help you choose the healthiest fruit and vegetables for you and your family.

-Buying produce that is in season means that it’s cheaper, fresher and more nutritious.
-When you buy fruit and vegetables that are not in season locally, it means that they’ve been brought in from elsewhere.
+Buying produce that is in season is cheaper, fresher and more nutritious.
+When you buy fruit and vegetables that are not in season locally, it means they’ve been brought in from elsewhere.
 More travel time = more time to lose nutrients along the way, more money spent on transport and a greater carbon footprint.

 Contrary to popular belief, fresh isn’t always best.
 Most frozen fruit and veg are flash-frozen at peak freshness, which means that you’re still getting all the same nutrients as fresh (and sometimes even more!).
 You’re also getting produce that’s cheaper, and you’re not faced with the problem of it going bad before you eat it.